ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Identifier Validation Challenges

-There are few types of identifier in the world for which there is a standardized mechanism to prove possession of a given identifier.
+There are few types of identifiers in the world for which there is a standardized mechanism to prove possession of a given identifier.
 In all practical cases, CAs rely on a variety of means to test whether an entity applying for a certificate with a given identifier actually controls that identifier.